 If I love it, I’ll do it.
 I’ve always loved to write, so I’ve written.
 I’ve always loved vegetables (I’ve never been a fruit person), and so I’ve eaten vegetables; the only kind of fruit I care for is the kind that’s part of a sweet dessert (e.g., banana splits, strawberry shortcake, and cherry cheesecake).
 Campbell, Missouri peaches are an exception and are lovely as is.

 My husband has always loved to cook, I’ve always loved to write, but those things aren’t paying off for us right now.
-My husband has discovered, working in some of the local restaurant kitchens, that none are up to standard.
-It was just this evening he realized he wanted to be one of those people who come in and turn struggling restaurants around, like on “Kitchen Nightmares”.
+My husband has discovered, working in some of the local restaurant kitchens, that none are up to health safety standards.
+Just this evening, he realized he wanted to be one of those people who come in and turn struggling restaurants around, like on Kitchen Nightmares.
 I suggested he become a health inspector, and it was like a light bulb went off.

 As for me, I’d thought about becoming a nutritionist, but it was daunting—knowing I had to go back to school rather than just take a test to obtain a license or certification.
 So, I’d forgotten that old ambition until several days ago.
 I realized I was weary of working jobs that aren’t meant to be careers or wouldn’t likely lead to a career (at least one that would interest me).
 I’d started to think I’d gotten lazy, but that wasn’t it at all.
 I’d just lost my enthusiasm.
 What had satisfied me in my early twenties wasn’t satisfying me now.
 I wanted more, and I’m becoming a better person for wanting more.